-Students at Augsburg or elsewhere are free to contact me about potential research opportunities (see contact info above).
-I have involved undergraduates in my research program in the past, both in field data collection and in data analysis and model construction, and I am always happy to work with enthusiastic students with an interest in wildlife ecology, conservation, and management.
+Students at St. Olaf or elsewhere are free to contact me about potential research opportunities (see contact info above).
+I have involved undergraduates in my research program in the past, both in field data collection and in data analysis and statistical model construction, and I am always happy to work with enthusiastic students with an interest in wildlife ecology, conservation, and management.

 For a synopsis of my research interests and current projects, including opportunities for students, click here.

 For a list of my publications, click here.